lacostej/apple-dev/README.markdown

 They are used in continuous integration environments (for example using [Jenkins](http://jenkins-ci.org)) to update, compile & validate iOS (or [Unity3d](http://unity3d.com) projects.

+# required dependencies #

+to manipulate provisioning profiles, you will need [plist](http://plist.rubyforge.org/Plist.html) to access the Apple development center site, you will need [mechanize](http://mechanize.rubyforge.org/)

 # provisioningprofile.rb #

 	$ ruby ./mobileprovisioning.rb YEHUKG8P95.mobileprovision -d -O plist.xml